stefan-hoeck/idris2-rhone-js/docs/src/Examples/Selector.md

 implementation of interface `MonadDom` from `Control.Monad.Dom.Interface`.
 This is an IO monad, which right now provides only two additional pieces of functionality:
-A way to generate unique id strings, which are used to look up interactive components in the DOM, and a function to register event handlers.
+A way to generate unique ID strings, which are used to look up interactive components in the DOM, and a function to register event handlers.